Noureldin5/Movies_Online/README.md

 ## Overview

 The Movie Management System is a Spring Boot application that allows users to manage movies, including adding, buying, and retrieving movie details.
-The application uses Hibernate Validator for data validation and integrates with a MySQL database.
+The application uses Hibernate Validator for data validation and integrates with a Postgres database.

 ## Features